Skip to Content

 A corresponding growth in individual holiday trips has made the idea of vacation centered on sport more appealing as it gives a focus to trips and a shared interest around which new friends can be made.

-And even though there was a slight dip in growth a few years ago due to the global economic recession, sports holidays have benefitted due to the desire to get more value for money.
+Even though growth slightly dipped a few years ago due to the global economic recession, sports holidays have benefitted from the desire to get more value for money.
+Travelers now want to get the most out of their leisure time and take advantage of the ever-increasing levels of customization offered by holiday companies.

 Cycling Holidays

-These range from the change to spend time in North Devon training with Olympic gold medallist Victoria Pendleton to Pippa Middleton and her brother James competing in the 3,000 mile Race Across America, which crosses 12 states from California to Maryland.
+These range from the change to spend time in North Devon training with Olympic gold medallist Victoria Pendleton to Pippa Middleton and her brother James competing in the 3,000-mile Race Across America, which crosses 12 states from California to Maryland.

 Meanwhile, endure and mountain bikers can experience events such as the 2,000 competitor Megavalanche race at Pic Blanc in Alpe d’Huez in France.